The Financial Technology Law Review: Portugal

-Fintech-specific regulation has seen major developments during the past 18 months, notably with the much-anticipated and long delayed transposition of the PSD2 into Portuguese legislation.
-New players in the PISP and AISP business will be expected to appear in the short to medium term, while some incumbent and traditional banks are also beginning to take advantage of the new framework and are starting to provide open banking services to their customers.
+Fintech-specific regulation has seen major developments during the past 18 months, notably with the much-anticipated and long-delayed transposition of the PSD2 into Portuguese legislation.
+New players in the PISP and AISP business are expected to appear in the short to medium-term, while some incumbent and traditional banks are also beginning to take advantage of the new framework and starting to provide open banking services to their customers.

-Additionally, the new AML law has also seen some developments with the entry into force of Notice 2/2018 of the Bank of Portugal, which sets out further regulation and specific standards regarding AML obligations to be observed by fintech companies (notably concerning reporting obligations, risk-based policies and KYC and onboarding procedures).
-As previously mentioned, the Bank of Portugal's notice clarifying the requirements for remote onboarding procedure paves the way for a more dynamic approach to potential fintech customers and the surging of new market players.
-However, market data shows that this possibility of using a videoconference as a way of complying with KYC obligations is mostly being used by banks owing to the technical and financial demands that such procedure implies under the applicable regulation, although newcomers may take advantage of partnerships with third-party qualified trust service providers to go around the costly and demanding infrastructure that videoconferencing encompasses.
+Additionally, the new AML law has also seen some developments with the entry into force of Notice 2/2018 of the BoP, which sets out further regulation and specific standards regarding AML obligations to be observed by fintech companies (notably concerning reporting obligations, risk-based policies, and KYC and onboarding procedures).
+As previously mentioned, the BoP's notice clarifying the requirements for remote onboarding procedure paves the way for a more dynamic approach to potential fintech customers and the emergence of new market players.
+However, market data shows that the possibility of using videoconferencing as a way of complying with KYC obligations is mostly being used by banks, owing to the technical and financial demands that this procedure implies under the applicable regulation, although newcomers may take advantage of partnerships with third-party qualified trust service providers to get around the costly and demanding infrastructure that videoconferencing encompasses.

-The crowdfunding sector keeps growing and evolving, with new platforms being registered and others in the middle of the registration and authorisation procedures, which boosts the fintech market in this area.
+The crowdfunding sector keeps growing and evolving, with new platforms being registered and others in the middle of the registration and authorisation procedures, boosting the fintech market in this area.

-The Portugal FinLab, an acceleration programme providing a communication channel between new players in the market (or even incumbent institutions having innovative tech-based financial projects or products) and the Portuguese regulatory authorities is now in its second edition.
-Through it, the regulators provide guidelines and support without the usual hurdles to the participants on how to navigate and operate in the regulatory system.
+The Portugal FinLab, an acceleration programme providing a communication channel between new market players (or even established institutions with innovative tech-based financial projects or products) and the Portuguese regulatory authorities, is now in its second edition.
+Through this programme, the regulators provide guidance and support to participants, without the usual hurdles, on how to navigate and operate in the existing regulatory system.

 Outlook and conclusions

-The recently enacted PSEMLF transposing the PSD2 has approved a new and reformed legal framework for the majority of fintech companies currently operating in the Portuguese market, while simultaneously paving the way for new market players and new types of companies to enter the market and offer their products and services to both consumers and other businesses.
-It has also legally recognised third-party providers such as PISPs and AISPs, furthering the open banking ecosystem with the surging of new companies – such as payment initiation and account information services.
+The transposition of the PSD2 has approved a new and reformed legal framework for the majority of fintech companies currently operating in the Portuguese market, while simultaneously paving the way for new market players and new types of companies to enter the market and offer their products and services to both consumers and other businesses.
+It has also legally recognised third-party providers such as PISPs and AISPs, expanding the open banking ecosystem with the emergence of new companies – such as payment initiation and account information services.

-In parallel, crowdfunding investment schemes will also see an increase in both the number of entities operating in the market and the transaction volume associated with these types of investments, pursuing more democratic and decentralised equity and debt markets, as both the consumer market and the regulators themselves are beginning to be more aware and prone to the changes in the way some services are provided in the financial sector.
+In parallel, crowdfunding investment schemes will see an increase in both the number of entities operating in the market and the transaction volume associated with these types of investments, pursuing more democratic and decentralised equity and debt markets, as both the consumer market and the regulators themselves are becoming more aware of and prone to the changes in the way some services are provided in the financial sector.

-1 Tiago Correia Moreira is a partner, Helena Correia Mendonça is a principal consultant, Conceição Gamito is a senior adviser and José Miguel Carracho and Francisca César Machado are associates at Vieira de Almeida (VdA).
-The authors would like to thank André Marques Piteira (an associate in the IP department), David Paula and Sebastião Barros Vale (associates in the ICT department).
+1 Tiago Correia Moreira is a partner, Helena Correia Mendonça is a principal consultant, and José Miguel Carracho and Francisca César Machado are associates at Vieira de Almeida (VdA).
+The authors would like to thank Conceição Gamito (a senior adviser in the tax department), André Marques Piteira (a senior associate in the IP department) and David Paula (a senior associate in the ICT department).

-8 Under the provision of Article 9(27)(d) of the Portuguese VAT Code (which corresponds to the transposition of article 135(1)(e) of the European VAT Directive).
+7 Under Article 9(27)(d) of the Portuguese VAT Code (which corresponds to the transposition of Article 135(1)(e) of the European VAT Directive).